Strategies to Effective and Efficient Learning

 - Become familiar with Black Hills State University (website, preview day, catalog).

-- Make initial contact with the Disability Services Liaison.
+- Make initial contact with the Coordinator of Disability Services.
 Share general disability information and accommodation need area(s).

 - Complete the BHSU application and admissions paperwork.